 How to Make a Hobbled Roman Shade

-To make this hobbled Roman shade we relied on the help of Sailrite® Fabric Calculator that was designed by Sailrite founder Jim Grant.
+To make this hobbled Roman shade we relied on the help of the Sailrite® Fabric Calculator, which was designed by Sailrite founder Jim Grant.
 This calculator figures out how much fabric you’ll need for your shade based on your window dimensions and the repeat of your chosen fabric’s pattern.
 The calculator also calculates all your dimensions like the width and height of each pleat so you know exactly how to assemble the shade.

 In this video you’ll learn how to add a lining to your shade, mark the segments, add the lift cords, and finish and install the shade.

 You can find the unique hardware pieces to build a hobbled or classic Roman Shade in our Roman Shade Hardware category.

 Warning: Cords can be hazardous, even fatal, to young children.
 Keep cords out of reach of children.
 Keep cribs, playpens and other furniture away from cords.
 Do not tie cords together or allow cords to twist or loop together.

 These instructions are intended for personal use.
 If making shades to sell or gift, they must comply with the latest safety regulations.